scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 python
 ```

-will run the conda environment's Python, rather than any other Python you have installed.
+will run the conda environment's Python, rather than any other Python you have installed on your computer.
 This is what conda calls the "base" environment (though you can create more environments that are independent of this one).

 If, instead, you want to explicitly opt-into conda environments by calling a command, use